IT-REX-Platform/course_service/README.md

 ## GraphQL API

-The API documentation can be found in the wiki in the [API docs folder](https://github.com/IT-REX-Platform/wiki/tree/main/api-docs).
+The API documentation can be found in the wiki in the [API docs](api.md).

 The API is available at `/graphql` and the GraphiQL interface is available at `/graphiql`.